futtta/autoptimize/readme.txt

 = What does the plugin do to help speed up my site? =

 It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts (optionally) to the footer.
 It also minifies the HTML code itself, making your page really lightweight.

+= But I'm on HTTP/2, so I don't need Autoptimize? =

+HTTP/2 is a great step forward for sure, reducing the impact of multiple requests from the same server significantly by using the same connection to perform several concurrent requests.
+That being said, concatenation of CSS/ JS can still make sense, as described in [this css-tricks.com article](https://css-tricks.com/http2-real-world-performance-test-analysis/) and this [blogpost from one of the Ebay engineers](http://calendar.perfplanet.com/2015/packaging-for-performance/).
+The conclusion; configure, test, reconfigure, retest, tweak and look what works best in your context.
+Maybe it's just HTTP/2, maybe it's HTTP/2 + aggregation and minification, maybe it's HTTP/2 + minification (which AO can do as well).

 = Will this work with my blog? =